German LGBTQ actors come out to demand recognition | DW | 05.02.2021

 A number of high profile German cultural institutions have come out in support of the initiative, including the Berlinale.

-The #actout statement outlines the opportunities for more diverse ensembles and narratives in the culture industries, for re-imagined camera angles for sex or kissing scenes, or woman being cast for male roles in period pieces — an echo of the colorblind casting that has brought more racial diversity to the Bridgerton streaming series, for example.
+The #actout statement outlines the opportunities for more diverse ensembles and narratives in the culture industries, for re-imagined camera angles for sex or kissing scenes, or woman being cast for male roles in period pieces — an echo of the so-called color-blind casting, which brings more racial diversity to shows, such as the Bridgerton streaming series, for example.

 The manifesto ends with the words: "We are looking forward to all the new stories we’ll be able to tell and the characters we can portray.
 The world is changing and we are all playing a part in it."